JunkyByte/final_hpc_and_cloud/HPC/exercise2/report.md

 }
 ```

-I thought of using buffered non blocking send in order to reuse the buffer and issue a recv before the previous send finishes but while it worked for me locally I received an error on ORFEO.
-It might be that buffered send are disabled or I am making some basic mistake. `[epyc003] pml_ucx.c:743  Error: bsend: failed to allocate buffer`.
+I thought of using buffered non blocking send in order to reuse the buffer and issue a recv before the previous send finishes but while it worked for me locally I received an error on ORFEO.It might be that buffered send are disabled or that I am making some trivial mistake.

+ `[epyc003] pml_ucx.c:743  Error: bsend: failed to allocate buffer`.

 The idea was to use the following loop for `rank != 0`:

 ```c
 MPI_Request req;
 MPI_Isend(send_data, SEND_COUNT, MPI_INT, rank - 1, rank, MPI_COMM_WORLD, &req);